shashankduhan/BlenderNation/README.md

 A new design where every community member can be an editor.
 And even a begginer can get his/her work shared & discussed on BlenderNation.com News-stream.

 [Try out](http://loudcurtain.com/extra/blendernation)
+(Demo is hosted on a non-reliable server, so you may not able to connect)

 ##Currently project is in development stage - And is Unofficial.